kdaily/aws-cdk-guide/doc_source/work-with-cdk-python.md

 )
 ```

 When extending a class or overriding a method, you may want to accept additional arguments for your own purposes that are not understood by the parent class\.
 In this case you should accept the arguments you don not care about using the `**kwargs` idiom, and use keyword\-only arguments to accept the arguments you are interested in\.
 When calling the parent's constructor or the overridden method, pass only the arguments it is expecting \(often just `**kwargs`\)\.
-Passing arguments that the parent class or method doesn't expect results in an error\.
+Passing arguments that the parent class or method does not expect results in an error\.

 Future releases of the AWS CDK may coincidentally add a new property with a name you used for your own property\.
-This will not cause any technical issues for users of your construct or method \(since your property isn't passed "up the chain," the parent class or overridden method will simply use a default value\) but it may cause confusion\.
+This will not cause any technical issues for users of your construct or method \(since your property is not passed "up the chain," the parent class or overridden method will simply use a default value\) but it may cause confusion\.
 You can avoid this potential problem by naming your properties so they clearly belong to your construct \(e\.g\. `bob_encryption` rather than just `encryption`, assuming you're Bob\)\.
 If there are many new properties, bundle them into an appropriately\-named class \(`BobBucketPoperties`?\) and pass it as a single keyword argument\.

 ### Missing values<a name="python-missing-values"></a>